-Luckily for believers in Yeshua, the BIBLE - containing documented prophecies of which nearly 400 have so far come true - is an accurate historical document that flows in chronological order.
+Luckily for believers in Yeshua, the BIBLE - containing documented prophecies of which more than 300 have so far come true - is an accurate historical document that flows in chronological order.

 Maitreya (Arabic for "friend"), according to some, is a man who is supposedly alive and living in Europe awaiting the appropriate time to make his world appearance.
 He supposedly will appear to each form of religion as their particular messiah, which means that Christians know "Maitreya" as Christ, Jews await him as the Messiah; Hindus look for the coming of Krishna; Buddhists expect him as Maitreya Buddha, and Muslims anticipate the Imam Mahdi or Messiah....